Extensions-lab/logistic-units/README.md

 - The object range 71628575 – 71629574 is registered with Microsoft under the company Extensions Force.
 - The object prefix TMA is registered with Microsoft under the company Extensions Force.

-When creating your own solutions based on the Logistic Units extension, you must update the object range in app.json to your own range, move all objects into that range, and remove the TMA prefix.
+When creating your own solutions based on the Logistic Units extension, you must update the object range in app.json to your own range, move all objects into that range, and remove the TMAC prefix.

 ## How to Install